 - ▷ If there is any risk of frost, always run heater at a minimum of 15 °C. Switch the circulation fan (if there is one) to automatic.
 In the case of extreme external temperatures, the furniture flaps and doors should be left slightly open.
-The inflowing warm air can help prevent the freezing of water pipes, for example, and counteract the formation of condensation in the storage spaces. - ▷ If there is any risk of frost, cover the outside surface of the windows with winter insulation mats.
+The inflowing warm air can help prevent the freezing of water pipes, for example, and counteract the formation of condensation in the storage spaces. - ▷ If there is a risk of frost, additionally cover the windows on the outside of the vehicle overnight with winter insulation mats.